House Democrats could vote on debt ceiling as soon as Tuesday - KRDO

 While the move has not been made official yet, it would force Republicans to vote directly on the contentious issue as GOP lawmakers continue to insist that Democrats should act alone to address the debt limit.

-Pelosi signaled during the same meeting on Tuesday that Democrats are going to decouple the stop-gap funding bill known as a continuing resolution to fund the government from the provision to raise the debt ceiling in the Democratic caucus meeting, according to a source in the meeting.
+Pelosi signaled during the same meeting that Democrats are going to decouple the stopgap funding bill known as a continuing resolution to fund the government from the provision to raise the debt ceiling, according to a source in the meeting.

 This move would likely avoid a government shutdown because Republicans have said they will not vote for the stop-gap bill if it includes the debt ceiling provision.
 Government funding is scheduled to run at midnight ET on Thursday night.